chipweinberger/flutter_blue_plus/README.md

 **4. try a ble scanner app**

-Search the App Store for a BLE scanner apps.
+Search the App Store for a BLE scanner apps and install it on your phone, and another phone.

-You should check if they can discover your device.
+Question 1: Is *your phone* (the phone with your flutter app) able to scan it using the 3rd party scanner?

+Question 2: Is *another phone* able to scan it using the 3rd party scanner?

 ---